IFB-ElixirFr/EMERGEN-workflows/documentation/ARTIC.md

-## genome amplification using ARTIC amplicons
+## Genome amplification using ARTIC amplicons

 #### The full document can be read in [this repository][1]